-In the event of death in the immediate family (parents, foster parents, grandparents, spouse, children, father-in-law, mother-in-law, brother, sister, son-in-law, daughter-in-law, and grandchildren) an employee may use four (4) days without loss of pay at the time of/and for the purpose of attending the funeral.
+In the event of death in the immediate family, an employee may use four (4) days without loss of pay at the time of/and for the purpose of attending the funeral.
 If more days are needed, each individual must request that additional days be sick leave, personal leave, leave without pay, or a combination of these.

-An employee may use two (2) days without loss of pay for the death of a relative (minor in the home, brother-in-law, sister-in-law, uncles, aunts, nephews, nieces, and first cousins), at the time of/and for the purpose of attending the funeral.
+An employee may use two (2) days without loss of pay for the death of an extended family member, at the time of/and for the purpose of attending the funeral.
 If extra days are needed for a relative, he/she may request sick leave, personal leave days, leave without pay, or a combination of these.